7-Spring/.github/profile/README.md

-# 7 Spring — App-of-Apps

-Coordination workspace for the 7 Spring application suite.
-This repo does not contain the product code for every app — it owns the shared packages, local test harness, cross-repo documentation, and orchestration scripts that keep the platform moving in a consistent direction.

 ## Repo Map

 The 7 Spring platform is organized into **channel apps** (frontends that users interact with), **domain services** (backends that own business logic and data), and **shared infrastructure** (packages, migrations, and tooling in this repo).